If you visit Prague in winter, you’ll find it at its most enchanting and atmospheric.

 The one thing you may miss out on is visiting castles in the Czech Republic during winter.
 Prague is close to several of the best Czech Republic castles, including Karlštejn.
 Castle, which is one of the most popular day trips from Prague.
 Karlštejn and other castles in Czech Republic are closed for much of winter – many, including the likes of Česky Krumlov, in the far south of the country – shut for several months.
 Some have limited opening hours, usually on weekends – your best bet is to check the individual castle’s website.

-So – what to do in Prague in winter?
+Best things to do in Prague in winter?

+So what to do in Prague in winter ?
 Now that you’re fully prepared, here’s our must see Prague list, with many a winter twist.

 Walk the famous Charles Bridge